Deploy a multi-account AWS foundation your team can actually maintain.

 Manage it yourself, or let us keep it current

-After deployment, you can run the foundation with your own team or keep us involved for maintenance, updates, security visibility, cost automation, and hands-on engineering support.
-The goal is to remove AWS platform upkeep from your developers so they can build on top of AWS faster and more securely.
+After deployment, you can run the foundation with your own team or keep us involved for maintenance, security visibility, cost automation, and ongoing engineering support, so your developers focus on shipping features instead of platform upkeep.

 Essentials